-Stone crab claws—the only part of the shellfish that's eaten—are usually served chilled, but they're still quite tasty when steamed and eaten with a little melted butter, like lobster.
+Stone crab claws—the only part of the shellfish that's eaten—are usually served chilled, but they're quite tasty when steamed and eaten still warm with a little melted butter, like lobster.

 Yield: serves 4